StackExchange/blackbox/README.md

 How is the encryption done?
 ===========================

 GPG has many different ways to encrypt a file.
-BlackBox uses the mode that lets you specify a list of keys that can decrypt the messsage.
+BlackBox uses the mode that lets you specify a list of keys that can decrypt the message.

 If you have 5 people ("admins") that should be able to access the secrets, each creates a GPG key and adds their public key to the keychain.
 The GPG command used to encrypt the file lists all 5 key names, and therefore any 1 key can decrypt the file.